CatchTheTornado/interpreter-tools/README.md

 The main components of this project are:

 1. `ExecutionEngine`: Manages code execution in containers
+2. `SessionManager`: Manages session state, container metadata, and container history across executions
-2. `ContainerManager`: Handles Docker container lifecycle
+3. `ContainerManager`: Handles Docker container lifecycle
-3. `CodeExecutionTool`: Provides a high-level interface for executing code
+4. `CodeExecutionTool`: Provides a high-level interface for executing code

 ### Basic Usage